 It is a great idea to plan a rough length for each post before you start.

 3. Target acquired?

+A major tip for blog beginners is to always think about their audience before writing a blog.
 Who is your reader?
 This has to be one of your top thoughts when writing a blog.
 Target the specific audience you want to.
-If you are looking to connect with students between the age of 15 to 18, make sure your content is appealing to them.
+If you are looking to connect with students between the age of 15 to 18, make sure your content would appeal to them.

 4. The melody of writing